MicrosoftDocs/windows-iotcore-docs/windows-iotcore/tutorials/minnowboard.md

 * Any other peripherals (e.g. mouse, keyboard, etc.)

 1. Run the Windows 10 IOT Core Dashboard and click on *Set up a new device* and insert a SD card into your computer.
-2. Hook up your Raspberry Pi to an external display.
+2. Hook up your MinnowBoard to an external display.
 3. Fill out the fields.
 Make sure to give your device a new name and password.
 Otherwise the default credentials will remain as:

 ```